3 steps for measuring improvement | Blog Post by Rob Crews

 - The competition is tough so you often feel like you’re performing poorly, meaning you focus heavily on the negatives

-My main experience with the problem of measuring improvement has been in my efforts to improve as a poker player.
-The factor that makes things difficult in poker is number 2 – results are heavily affected by random factors.
+My main experience with the problem of measuring improvement was in my efforts to improve as a poker player.
+The main factor that makes things difficult in poker is number 2 — results are heavily affected by random factors.

 You can play well and lose or play poorly and win.
 Randomness (or luck) have a significant effect on results in the short term.
 In order to really judge your performance from your results (the $ won or lost) you really need to have played a lot of poker (building a large sample size).

-Although I know results aren’t a reliable indicator of performance in the short term, without any other way to judge my performance I find myself becoming fixated on them.
-My progress in poker has often felt like a rollercoaster, swinging up and down with the wins and the losses.
+Although I knew results weren’t a reliable indicator of performance in the short term, without any other way to judge my performance I foundd myself becoming fixated on them.
+My progress in poker often felt like a rollercoaster, swinging up and down with the wins and the losses.